Particle production in a bouncing universe: Particle production in cosmology

-Note that a spectrum like the bouncing universe's from Fig. \ref{fig:f6} is also present for the Gaussian II and Quadratic II universes that expand and then contract.
-This suggests that a condition for such a spectrum to be produced might be that $|\dot{v}|$ decreases to zero and then increases; alternatively, the comoving Hubble scale decreases, becomes infinite, and then increases.
-Relatedly, the spectrum is not due to the field experiencing high curvature.
+That the characteristic spectrum like the bouncing universe's from figures \ref{fig:figure1} and \ref{fig:figure3} is present in all cases suggests that a condition for such a spectrum to be produced is a bounce---regardless of the volume at which the bounce occurs.
+Relatedly, the spectrum shape is not due to the field experiencing high curvature.
 Curvature affects only the peak on the spectrum.
-This is shown via comparisons of Gaussian I with II and Quadratic I with II: the latters have much lesser particle production due to the field's experiencing a lower overall curvature.
-Further verification comes from the case of multiple bounces---compare Sinusoidal I with II.
-These have a high and low curvature bounce.
+This is shown via comparisons of Gaussian I with II and Quadratic I with II: the IIs have much less particle production due to the field experiencing a lower overall curvature.
+Further verification comes from the case of multiple bounces---compare sinusoidal I with II.
+These have a high and a low curvature bounce.
 It appears that the net number of particles produced is similar in both because the field in both cases experiences the same curvature overall no matter whether it sees expansion or contraction first (equivalently, a low or high curvature first).

+In the next section, we will generalize our formalism to SG and study how the results differ.